-In the late 1970s a SAIL group led by Lynn Quam undertook a planetary research project in collaboration with astronomer Carl Sagan, who came by every few weeks to view photos of Mars taken by satellite and looking for visible changes.
-He later put together the very popular PBS television series called Cosmos: A Personal Voyage.
+In the late 1970s a SAIL group led by Lynn Quam undertook a planetary research project in collaboration with astronomer , who came by every few weeks to view photos of Mars taken by satellite and looking for visible changes.
+He later put together the very popular PBS television series called .

 SAIL staff member Whit Diffie initiated the development of Public Key Cryptography in collaboration with Prof. Martin Hellman, for which they were given ACM Turing Awards.
 A practical version of that scheme was developed by RSA Corp., which was initiated by Ron Rivest, another PhD SAILor.

-· The four richest corporations in the world (Apple, Alphabet, Microsoft, and Amazon) are all SAIL spinoffs and
+· The four richest publicly-traded corporations in the world at the end of 2018 were all SAIL spinoffs: (Apple, Alphabet, Microsoft, and Amazon in that order.

-· 18 SAILors have received ACM Turing Awards, widely viewed as the Nobel Prize for computer science and evidently more than any other lab in the world.
+· , widely viewed as the Nobel Prize for computer science and evidently more than any other lab in the world.

-A SAIL document and program archive running from 1972 to 1992 is available online at saildart,org, courtesy of Bruce Baumgart,.
+A SAIL document and program archive running from 1972 to 1992 is available online at , courtesy of Bruce Baumgart.

-L. Earnest (ed.), J. McCarthy, E. Feigenbaum & J. Lederberg, The first ten years of artificial intelligence research at Stanford, Stanford University Report No. STAN-CS-74-409, July 1973.
+L. Earnest (ed.), J. McCarthy, E. Feigenbaum & J. Lederberg, Stanford University Report No. STAN-CS-74-409, July 1973.
 Summarizes research in computer vision and robotics (hand-eye systems and a robot vehicle), speech recognition, heuristic programming, representation theory, mathematical theory of computation, and modeling of organic chemical processes, all performed under a contract with the Advance Research Projects Agency (ARPA).
 Ancillary projects included the development of a multi-processor timesharing system with display terminals on all desks, advanced programming languages (LISP and SAIL), the first interactive computer aided design system (SUDS) as well as research in higher mental functions, computer generated music and Mars picture processing.

-L. Earnest, How a nosy bureaucrat accidentally created the first social networking and blogging service.
+L. Earnest, .
 Many people seem to think that computerized social networking is a recent phenomenon, but it actually blossomed first in1975 aided by a program called Finger that was written for a different purpose, namely snooping on computer users.
 As sometimes happens when computer programs get into the hands of users, they flipped it over and used it for a different purpose, in this case for social networking and blogging, though those two terms did not come into general use until about 25 years later.

 Choosing an eye for a computer, Stanford Artificial Intelligence Lab.
 Memo AIM-51, April 1967.
 Develops performance models for alternative visual sensors and shows, among other things, that image dissector cameras (one of which had been purchased at great expense by Stanford on advice of an MIT professor) have much lower performance than inexpensive Vidicon cameras.